 Covered or Not Covered

-Head eastward and you'll find that Medical Mutual of Ohio offers an HSA plan that, as of this writing, sets both your deductible and maximum out of pocket at $6,000.
-The plan pays only for the medicines on its formulary, as insurers' drug lists are called.
+HSAs have many variations.
+There are plans that only pay for medications on their formulary, as insurers' drug lists are called.
 Essentially all insurers have formularies, but many pay part of the cost for off-formulary drugs.
-Often, formularies separate drugs into price groups called tiers, and charge higher copays for the pricier tiers.
+Formularies often separate drugs into price groups called tiers, and charge higher copays for the pricier tiers.
 The Affordable Care Act sets minimums for formularies, but if you use an expensive medicine regularly, you'll want to make sure it's there before you sign up for the plan.